 The silver mirror reaction

-The experiment that has the beautiful effect of a mirror surface forming on glass looks very impressive.
-Carrying out this reaction requires experience and patience.
-In our article you can read about the necessary reagents, how to prepare the equipment, and find out the chemical formulas of reactions.
+The experiment that has a beautiful effect of a mirror surface forming on glass looks very impressive.
+Carrying out of this reaction requires experience and patience.
+In our article, you can read about the necessary reagents, how to prepare the equipment, and to find out the chemical equations of reactions.

-The essence of the silver mirror reaction is the formation of metallic silver as a result of an oxidation-reduction reaction, in the interaction of an ammonia solution of silver oxide in the presence of aldehydes.
+The essence of the silver mirror reaction is the formation of metallic silver layer as a result of an oxidation-reduction reaction, by the interaction of an ammonia solution of silver oxide in the presence of aldehydes.

 - 2,5-4% ammonia solution;